 The wireless connectivity technology industry has grown so huge that it can be challenging to put new entrants into perspective.
 While Bluetooth Low Energy (BLE) and Wi-Fi already benefit from a very broad market adoption today, they lack in accuracy when it comes to their positioning capabilities and provide relatively little to no RF level security, compared to UWB, to protect ranging data exchange.
+Here are the key advantages UWB has over other positioning technologies:

 It is possible to achieve ranging with any wireless connectivity technology.
 However, you need to evaluate your environment and determine what accuracy and response time is required for your use case; this will determine the choice of technology.